Airbus confirms $9.4 billion AirAsia order

-BROUGHTON, Wales European planemaker Airbus EAD.PA said on Thursday that Malaysian group AirAsia (AIRA.KL) was the customer behind a previously announced order for 100 A320 aircraft worth around $9.4 billion (5.8 billion pounds) at list prices.
+BROUGHTON, Wales European planemaker Airbus EAD.PA said on Thursday that Malaysian group AirAsia (AIRA.KL) was the customer behind a previously announced order for 100 A320 aircraft worth around $9.4 billion at list prices.

 The deal, which provides AirAsia with an additional 64 A320neo and 36 A320ceo aircraft, was formally unveiled at Airbus's wing assembly plant in Broughton, Wales, in the presence of British Prime Minister David Cameron.